My Cookie Journey

 Baking the Cookies

-Preheat the oven to 350°F (175°C or 180°C).
+Step 16: Preheat the oven to 350°F (175°C or 180°C).
 Add parchment paper to two cookie sheet pans.
-Taking a medium-size cookie scooper, add twelve scoops to a sheet pan and bake for 11-12 minutes.
+Using a medium cookie scoop, add twelve scoops to a sheet pan and bake for 11 to 12 minutes.

-After taking the cookies out of the oven, move them to a cooling rack to finish.
+Step 17: After taking the cookies out of the oven, move them to a cooling rack to finish cooling.

 A stack of the Galzed Maple Walnut Cookies on a board.